-The Environmental Justice component of Title VI guarantees fair treatment for all people and provides for LYNX to identify and address, as appropriate disproportionately and adverse effects of its program, policies, and activities on minority and low-income populations, such as undertaking reasonable steps to ensure that Limited English Proficiency (LEP) persons have meaningful access to the programs, services and information LYNX provides.
+The Environmental Justice component of Title VI guarantees fair treatment for all people and allows LYNX to identify and address, as appropriate disproportionate and adverse effects of its program, policies, and activities on minority and low-income populations.

 The three fundamental Environmental Justice concepts are to:

 - Avoid, minimize, or mitigate disproportionately high and adverse human health or environmental effects, including social and economic effects, on minority and low-income populations.